wags-1314/CSF241-Digital-Alarm-Clock/README.md

 # CSF241 Final Project: Digital Alarm Clock
-A working 12/24 Hr Digital Alarm Clock powered by a 80x86 processor with a simulation running on Proteus software.
+A working 12/24 Hr Digital Alarm Clock powered by a 80x86 processor with a simulation running on Proteus software

 ### Made by:
 1. [Bhargav Kishor Kulkarni](https://github.com/wags-1314)